RecieverofMemory/Chromaton/README.md

   Some hints:
   ----------

   Sudo means "super user do" basically it gives you admin (root) permissions.
-If you forget to put sudo in front of a command it may say permission denied.  if you are trying to change directories (cd) and it says permission denied you need to enter superuser mode by typing sudo su (hit enter) then try to cd.
+If you forget to put sudo in front of a command it may say permission denied.
+If you are trying to change directories (cd) and it says permission denied you need to enter superuser mode by typing sudo su (hit enter) then try to cd.

+  installing gksu as we did lets you do the following command:

+    gksudo nautilus

+  When you do this enter your password and you can browse by going to computer home etc.  You can see hidden folders by going to edit->preferences->views and check "show hidden and backup files"

   Git is a program to load stuff from github.